benc-uk/armview-vscode/README.md

 - Or:
   - Use keyboard shortcut `Ctrl+Alt+Q`

 ## Features
 - Click on a resource to show popup 'infobox' for that resource
 - Click 'LABELS' button to toggle labels from resource names to resource types
 - Click 'FIT' button to refit the view to the best zoom level
+- Click 'SNAP' button to toggle snap to grid mode on/off
 - Click 'LAYOUT' button to re-layout icons in default way

 # Notes
 This is a port of a older *ARM Viewer* project, which was a standalone Node.js webapp https://github.com/benc-uk/azure-armviewer

 This project was inspired by the old ARMViz tool.
 ARMViz sadly seems to have been abandoned, it often has problems displaying templates, and personally I found the appearance of the output looked poor, and was hard to read.
 These are some of the reasons why I created this project

 # Limitations & Known Issues
 - The code attempts to find the links (`dependsOn` relationships) between ARM resources, however due to the *many* subtle and complex ways these relationships can be defined & expressed, certain links may not be picked up & displayed.